lytics/grid/condition/README.md

 condition
 =========

-Common usage patterns for Etcd, to implement group join, exit, and watch counts.
+Common usage patterns for Etcd to implement group join, exit, and watch counts.
 Things that can be done with the condition library:

- 1. Register that some actor has joined a process.
+ 1. Register that someone has joined a process.
- 1. Watch the join, and alert when the joined actor exits.
+ 1. Watch the join, and signal when they leave.
  1. Watch a group of joins, until some count condition is satisfied.

 ### Join Example
  ```go
     j := condition.NewJoin(g.Etcd(), 30*time.Second, "registration", "path", "in", "etcd")
     j.Join()